 Subject to Change

-Trademark Holders Survey
+Trademark Owners Survey

 ICANN Rights Protection Mechanisms Survey

 ICANN has commissioned our team to conduct a survey to assess the use and effectiveness of Sunrise and Trademark Claims Rights Protection Mechanisms (RPMs).
 These RPMs are services provided through ICANN's Trademark Clearinghouse (TMCH) for trademark owners.